cwonrails/lambda-site-generator/README.md

 The libraries to be installed (Jinja2, MarkupSafe, and Markdown) are ignored in .gitignore.

-### Create an S3 bucket ###

-Create an S3 bucket to store your packaged template, Markdown input, and HTML output.
-For instructions on creating an S3 bucket, see [Create a Bucket](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

-### Upload a Markdown file to your content bucket ###

-Upload a Markdown file to your bucket.
-You can use the **test.md** file in this package, or any other Markdown file.

-For more info on uploading to S3, see [How Do I Upload Files and Folders to an S3 Bucket?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html)

-### Point to your bucket ###
+### Point the code to your output bucket ###

-In main.py, set `BUCKET` to the name of your content bucket.
+In main.py, replace `OUTPUT-BUCKET` with the name of your output bucket.

-### Test your application locally ###
+### [Optional] Test your application locally ###

-Use [SAM Local](https://github.com/awslabs/aws-sam-local) to run your Lambda function locally:
+First, upload a Markdown file to your test bucket.
+Then use [SAM Local](https://github.com/awslabs/aws-sam-local) to test your Lambda function before deploying it:

-   sam local generate-event s3 --bucket <BUCKET>- --key <KEY> | sam local invoke "SiteGen"
+    sam local generate-event s3 --bucket <TEST-BUCKET> --key <KEY> | sam local invoke "SiteGen"

-`<BUCKET>` should be the name of your bucket, and `<KEY>` should be the name of the Markdown file that you uploaded.
-You should find a `<KEY>.html` in your bucket.
+`<TEST-BUCKET>` is the name of your test bucket, and `<KEY>` is the name of the Markdown file that you uploaded to the test bucket.
+After running the command, you should find a new `<KEY>.html` file in your output bucket.
+The Markdown should be transformed to HTML.

 ### Package artifacts ###

-Run the following command, replacing `<BUCKET>` with the name of your bucket:
+When you're done coding and ready to deploy, run the following command, replacing `<TEMPLATE-BUCKET>` with the name of your templates bucket:

-    sam package --template-file template.yaml --s3-bucket <BUCKET> --output-template-file packaged-template.yaml
+    sam package --template-file template.yaml --s3-bucket <TEMPLATE-BUCKET> --output-template-file packaged-template.yaml

-This creates a new template file, packaged-template.yaml, that you will use to deploy your serverless application.
+This creates a new template file, packaged-template.yaml, that you will use to deploy your application.

 ### Deploy to AWS CloudFormation ###

-Run the following command, replacing `MY-NEW-STACK` with a name for your CloudFormation stack.
+Run the following command, replacing `<MY-NEW-STACK>` with a name for your CloudFormation stack.

-    sam deploy --template-file packaged-template.yaml --stack-name MY-NEW-STACK --capabilities CAPABILITY_IAM
+    sam deploy --template-file packaged-template.yaml --stack-name <MY-NEW-STACK> --capabilities CAPABILITY_IAM

 This uploads your template to an S3 bucket and deploys the specified resources using AWS CloudFormation.

+### Get the name of your input bucket ###

+When you deploy the site generator, CloudFormation provisions a new bucket where Lambda will listen for new objects to be created.
+This is your input bucket, where you'll put Markdown files to be converted to HTML.
+To use the site generator, you'll upload Markdown files to this bucket.

+You can find the name of the bucket by opening the CloudFormation console, selecting your new stack, and locating the bucket under **Resources**.

 ### Test your application in the cloud ###

-When you deploy the site generator, CloudFormation provisions a new bucket where Lambda will listen for new objects to be created.
-To test the site generator in the cloud, you'll need to upload a Markdown file to this new bucket.

-You can find the bucket by opening the CloudFormation console, selection your stack, and locating the bucket under **Resources**.
-When you upload a Markdown file to this bucket, it will be transformed to HTML output in the bucket referenced by your code.
+Upload a Markdown file to your input bucket; the file will be transformed to HTML and moved to the output bucket.

-Note that your HTML output and your packaged templates are currently living in the same bucket.
-In a real world scenario where you want to host static content in an S3 bucket, you'll want to have a separate bucket for your site.
+To host static content, you'll need to do some additional configuration of your output bucket.
 To learn more about configuring a bucket for web hosting, see: [Hosting a Static Website on Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

+## Build your own site ##

+Put your own [Jinja2](jinja.pocoo.org/docs/2.10/) templates in the templates dir, add scripts and styles, and make a real site!

 ## TODO ##
 * Process multiple documents at once, as described [here](https://pythonhosted.org/Markdown/reference.html#the-details).